 PlayStation 5 Specs

-In a note written by principal programmer of Sony’s Advanced Technology Group, Simon Pilgrim, it was revealed that he was working on improving compatibility between AMD Ryzen processors and ‘Zen’ core architecture within the LLVM compiler stack – which certainly sounds a lot more complicated than gambling online NZ!
+In a note written by principal programmer of Sony’s Advanced Technology Group, Simon Pilgrim, it was revealed that he was working on improving compatibility between AMD Ryzen processors and ‘Zen’ core architecture within the LLVM compiler stack – which certainly sounds a lot more complicated than gambling online casino in NZ!
 According to Charlie Demerjian of SemiAccurate, the PS5 will feature an 8-core Zen CPU and a GPU based on AMD’s soon-to-be-released Navi architecture.

 Built with VR in Mind